 CRE are a family of germs that are hard to treat because they are becoming increasingly resistant to antibiotics.
 Of the estimated 140,000 healthcare-associated enterobacteriaceae infections that occur in the United States, about 9,300 are caused by CRE and result in about 600 deaths.

-CRE infections do not usually affect healthy people.
+CRE does not usually affect healthy people.
 But in hospitals and other healthcare facilities, CRE infections most commonly occur among patients whose care requires devices like breathing machines, urinary (bladder) catheters, or intravenous (vein) catheters.
 Patients who are taking long courses of certain antibiotics are most at risk for CRE infections.

 METHICILLIN-RESISTANT STAPHYLOCOCCUS AUREUS (MRSA)